mdragone1/ESP32-IoT-Workshop/docs/part1/PREREQ.md

 Once installed close the Board Manager.
 You may need to restart Arduino IDE before continuing.

-### Step 4 - Install the Filesystem Upload Tool for ESP8266
+### Step 4 - Install the Filesystem Upload Tool for ESP32

 The ESP32 has flash memory that can hold a filesystem.
 There is a plugin for Arduino that allows you to generate a populated filesystem and upload it to the ESP32 board.
-The plugin can be downloaded from [**here**](https://github.com/espressif/arduino-esp32/tree/master/libraries/LittleFS).
+See here https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/#installing where you can download and install the plugin.
 You need to create a tools directory within the sketch directory then extract the content there.

 **IMPORTANT**